-Hallucinogens is a broad term for a group of drugs, generally divided into two categories: Classic hallucinogens such as LSD, and dissociative drugs such as PCP and ketamine.
-Though the types of hallucinogens may vary, as their name suggest, these drugs can cause hallucinations and alter a person’s perception, thoughts and feelings.
-Hallucinogens may come from natural sources, such as plants or mushrooms, or can be manmade.
-Like with many drugs, there’s a risk of developing an addiction to hallucinogens if abused or used for a long-time.
+Hallucinogen is a broad term for a group of drugs, generally divided into two categories: Classic hallucinogens like LSD and dissociative drugs like PCP and ketamine.
+Though their types may vary, these drugs can cause hallucinations and alter a person’s perception, thoughts and feelings.
+Hallucinogens may come from natural sources, such as plants or mushrooms, or can be produced in illicit laboratories.

 - Dextromethorphan/DMX (an ingredient sometimes found in cough syrups)